glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

   later introduce cache dependency managers which utilise specific features of the cache engine to maximise performance.

   2 Forms of cache dependencies are initially supported.
-  1. Associated Cache depndency items
+  1. Associated Cache dependency items
   2. Cache groups

 * Modifying configuration to support storing values in AppSettings section using "Cache." as keyprefix This means you can use the same named config settings in <appSettings> section(or in a separate appSettings file) as long as you prefix the appSetting with 'Cache.'
-  For example, the main config section has:
+  For example, normally the main config section has:
     <Glav.CacheAdapter.MainConfig>
       <setting name="CacheToUse" serializeAs="String">
         <value>memcached</value>